 If the data are Missing at Random then the missing observations are random conditional on the other covariates.
 A model estimated on the complete case sample can provide consistent parameter estimates for the population of the selected subsample.
 However, these model estimates will generally be inconsistent for the population in the full sample (e.g. Rubin [1976]).
 The typical Missing at Random approach for a researcher interested in testing hypotheses about the entire sample population is to impute the missing information, run a battery of diagnostic checks, and then to estimate the model of interest on the full sample (e.g. Abayomi et al. [2008]).
-A critical step is for a researcher to specify the selection equation used to impute the missing values.1 It is not possible to know for certain whether the selection equation is specified correctly, unless the researcher has access to external information regarding the true selection mechanism (e.g. Raghunathan [2016], p7).
+A critical step is for a researcher to specify the selection equation used to impute the missing values.2 It is not possible to know for certain whether the selection equation is specified correctly, unless the researcher has access to external information regarding the true selection mechanism (e.g. Raghunathan [2016], p7).
 Economists are often skeptical of imputation as an approach to correct for missing data due to concern over misspecification of the selection equation (e.g. Hirsch and Schumacher [2004]; Bollinger and Hirsch [2006]; DiNardo et al. [2006]).

 Missing Not at Random is the third missing data case.
 The observations with complete data are a selected subsample and the selection mechanism is unknown.
-Parametric and semi-parametric models of the selection process are common approaches to address missing data when the missing data mechanism is Missing Not at Random, or when the researcher is not comfortable assuming a Missing at Random mechanism (e.g. Vella [1998] provides a review).
+Parametric and semi-parametric models of the selection process are common approaches to address missing data for a dependent variable when a researcher is not comfortable assuming a Missing at Random mechanism (e.g. Heckman [1976]; Vella [1998] provides a review).
 The popularity of these models follows from the fact that they can provide consistent estimates for the entire sample, while only having complete data on a selected subsample.
-The Heckman Selection Model, for example, is a standard approach to account for nonrandom selection when there is missing data for the dependent variable in the model of interest (e.g. Heckman [1976]).2